prat3ik/ui-api-performance/Load tests/README.md

-# TOPTAL - Load testing of website(HTTP/S protocol) using JMeter
+# Sample - Load testing of website(HTTP/S protocol) using JMeter

 In this project you will find 2 samples for which we have done Load testing:
 1) Fast website